Bootstrap FreeKB - Ansible - when parameter (if else statement)

 when: foo != bar

-Or, you may want to convert a variable to a boolean, integer, or string.
-In this example, the bar variable is converted into a string.
+Or you may want to pipe a variable to a boolean, integer, or string.
+In this example, the bar variable is piped to a string.

-msg: the foo variable does not equal the bar variable converted into a string
+msg: the foo variable does not equal the bar variable piped to a string

 when: foo != bar|string